vinstic-myshell/myshell-doc-en/roadmap.md

 <details>

-<summary>Robot support for other IM software</summary>
+<summary>Robot support for use in other IM software</summary>

-MyShell.ai's creative workshop will support robot deployment to other social platforms, and users can bind social accounts to extend membership benefits to robots on their social media.
-Already supports Telegram, and will support Discord and other platforms in the future
+The MyShell.ai creative workshop will be able to support the deployment of robots to other social platforms, and users can bind social accounts on their side.
+Through the bound social accounts, member rights can be extended to robots on their social media.
+Telegram is already supported, and Discord and other platforms will be supported in the future.

 </details>